Okma/KoAuth/README.md

 ## Install
 To run and/or modify the Go server, you'll need [Go](https://golang.org/).

 The server requires a database config [TOML](https://github.com/toml-lang/toml) file in the same directory as the server.
-This file should contain a string field (named as `DBConnectionURI`) containg the URI that allows the MongoDB driver to connect to a MongoDB database.
+This file should contain a string field (named as `DBConnectionURI`) containing the URI that allows the MongoDB driver to connect to a MongoDB database.

 The server also contains a config TOML, which allows you to customize:
 * Key life